nocobase/docs/docs/en-US/welcome/introduction/why.md

 ## Pay once, use forever

 NocoBase only charges for premium features.
-For a one-time fee, you get access to the full source code and 1 year of upgrade rights and technical support.
-After the expiration date, if you do not renew your subscription, you can stay in the current version and use it for free forever.
+On top of the open source version, we offer commercial licenses, commercial services, and commercial plugins.
+Pay once and get lifetime licenses and upgrades, as well as full source code for commercial plugins.